jaantollander/masters-thesis/content/30_methods.md

 This means for example, that there can be more `close` than `open` operations counted, because `close` cannot be cached.

-## Processing the statistics
+## Monitoring and recording the statistics
+The pipeline for monitoring and recording the statistics consists of multiple instances of a monitoring daemon, and single instance of an ingest daemon and a relational database.
+[Daemon is a program that runs on the background.]
+We installed a monitoring daemon to each Lustre server on Puhti, and an ingest deamon along with a database to one of the Puhti's utility nodes.

+The Monitoring daemon calls the appropriate `lctl get_param` command at regular intervals.
+We found 2 minute interval to give a sufficient resolution at manageable rate of data accumulation.
+It then parses values from the output and sends them to the ingest daemon.
+For each unique identifier, we parse the fields as below and place them into a data structure.

+- `snapshot_time` as an integer type.
+- `uid` as an integer type.
+- `job` as an integer type.
+  We generate synthetic job ids for utility nodes and some of the broken identifier.
+- `nodename` as a string type.
+  For utility nodes, nodename is either `login` or `puhti`.
+- `source` as a string type.
+- `jobcomment` as a string type.
+For compute nodes this values is empty.
+- all `<operation>`s for target as integer types.
-We parse `sum` values from `read_bytes` and `write_bytes`, `samples` from the others and omit rest of the counts.
+  We parse the values the `sum` values from `read_bytes` and `write_bytes` and `samples` from the others counts.
+  We omit the rest of the values.

+An instance of the data structure represents a single row in the relational database.

+Ingest program listens to the requests from the monitoring program and stores them to a relational database.

+Due to issues in the identifiers in jobstats, we stored the counter values into a relational database (PostgreSQL with Timescale extension) instead of calculating differences online.
+This was contrary to our initial goal.
+However, in order to develop a real-time monitoring system and to reduce the database size and improve query time, the processing must be done online.

+## Analyzing the statistics
 We furher process the data by computing a difference between two concecutive intervals, which tells us how many operations occured during the interval.

+* First data point from a new job is lost.
+* Detecting new jobs from the data (first appears on the output).
+* Creating synthetic identifiers for missing and broken values.
+* How many broken identifiers?

 Each data point has the same fields for values and thus we can represent it in a tuple.
 Multiple tuples form a table (aka relation), therefore, we can efficiently store the differences into a tabular format for storage and analysis.

-## Problems with jobstats
-The only way to detect a counter reset from the data is to observe if the value decreases.
-However, if the value of counter grows larger after reset than it was before reset, we cannot detect it.

-First data point from a new job is lost.
-Detecting new jobs from the data (first appears on the output).
-Cached operations are not logged.

-Handing missing values by adding synthetic values.
-[Which values are missing?
-Why?]
-[How many missing values?
-Compute from sample data.]

-Due to a bug in Lustre version 2.?, the `<job>` values are missing for MPI jobs.

-## Building a data pipeline
-The data pipeline consists of a database, ingest program and monitoring program.

-We installed a monitoring program, which runs on the background as a daemon, querying the values every two minutes, parses them and computes the difference.
-The differences are sent to database via HTTP.

-Ingest program listens to the requests from the monitoring program and stores them to a relational database.

-## Analyzing the metrics